bsebhat/bsebhat.github.io/content/labs/05-pfsense/02-create-pfsense-vm.md

 ```

 ## Next, Move VMs to LAN
 Next, I'll connect the `sysadmin` VM to the `LAN` network, configure it to use this `pfsense` server as a gateway and DNS server, and use the pfSense webConfigurator admin tool.
-I'll use that static IP address I gave the `pfsense` interface connected to the `LAN` network, `192.168.1.1`, as the gateway and DNS ip address when updating the `sysadmin` and `juiceshop` network settings.
+I'll use that static IP address I gave the `pfsense` interface connected to the `LAN` network, `192.168.1.1`, as the gateway and DNS ip address when updating the `sysadmin` and `juicero` network settings.